-In Industrial Microbiology, microbes are used to synthesise a number of products valuable to human beings.
-This Industry has provided products that have profoundly changed our lives and life spans.
-These products include beverages, food additives, products for human and animal health, and biofuels.
-Continue reading 11 Industrial Products that are derived from Microbes.
+In Industrial Microbiology, microbes are used to synthesize a number of products valuable to human beings.
+This industry has provided products that have deeply changed our lives and life spans.
+There are various industrial products that are derived from microbes such as beverages, food additives, products for human and animal health, and biofuels.